Horatio Nelson, 1st Viscount Nelson: Return to sea, 1803

-Nelson returned briefly to Merton to set his affairs in order, and bid farewell to Emma, before travelling back to London and then on to Portsmouth; arriving there early on the morning of 14 September.
-He breakfasted at the George Inn with his friends George Rose, the Vice-President of the Board of Trade, and George Canning, the Treasurer of the Navy.
-During the breakfast, word spread of Nelson's presence at the inn and a large crowd of well-wishers gathered.
+Nelson returned briefly to Merton to set his affairs in order and bid farewell to Emma before travelling back to London and then on to Portsmouth; arriving there early on the morning of 14 September.
+He had breakfast at the George Inn with his friends George Rose, the Vice-President of the Board of Trade, and George Canning, the Treasurer of the Navy.
+Word spread of Nelson's presence at the inn and a large crowd of well-wishers gathered.
 They accompanied Nelson to his barge and cheered him off, which Nelson acknowledged by raising his hat.
 He was recorded as having turned to his colleague and stated: "I had their huzzas before; I have their hearts now."
-The English Romantic poet Robert Southey reported on the onlookers for Nelson's walk to the dock: "Many were in tears and many knelt down before him and blessed him as he passed."
+English Romantic poet Robert Southey reported on the onlookers for Nelson's walk to the dock: "Many were in tears and many knelt down before him and blessed him as he passed."

-Victory joined the British fleet off Cádiz, on 27 September, and Nelson took over from Vice Admiral Cuthbert Collingwood.
-Nelson spent the following weeks preparing and refining his tactics for the anticipated battle, and dining with his captains to ensure they understood his intentions.
-He had devised a plan of attack that anticipated the allied fleet would form up in a traditional line of battle.
-Drawing on his own experience from the Nile and Copenhagen, and the examples of Duncan at Camperdown and Rodney at the Saintes, Nelson decided to split his fleet into squadrons rather than forming it into a similar line parallel to the enemy.
+Victory joined the British fleet off Cádiz on 27 September, and Nelson took over from Vice Admiral Cuthbert Collingwood.
+Nelson spent the following weeks preparing and refining his tactics for the anticipated battle and dining with his captains to ensure they understood his intentions.
+He devised a plan of attack which anticipated the allied fleet would form up in a traditional line of battle.
+Drawing on his own experience from the Nile and Copenhagen, and the examples of Duncan at Camperdown and Rodney at the Saintes, Nelson decided to split his fleet into squadrons rather than form it into a similar line parallel to the enemy.
 These squadrons would then cut the enemy's line in a number of places, allowing a pell-mell battle to develop.
-The British ships could overwhelm and destroy parts of their opponents' formation, before unengaged enemy ships could come to their aid.
+The British ships could overwhelm and destroy parts of their opponents' formation before unengaged enemy ships could come to their aid.

 Battle of Trafalgar, 1805

 Preparation

-The combined French and Spanish fleet under Villeneuve's command numbered thirty-three ships of the line.
-Napoleon had intended for Villeneuve to sail into the English Channel and cover a planned invasion of Britain.
-However, the entry of Austria and Russia into the war forced Napoleon to call off this invasion, and transfer troops to Germany.
-Villeneuve had been reluctant to risk engagement with the British and this reluctance led Napoleon to send Vice-Admiral François Rosily to Cádiz, in order to take command of the fleet.
-Rosily was then to sail it into the Mediterranean and land troops at Naples before making port at Toulon.
+The combined French and Spanish fleet under Villeneuve's command numbered 33 ships of the line.
+Napoleon intended for Villeneuve to sail into the English Channel and cover a planned invasion of Britain.
+However, the entry of Austria and Russia into the war forced Napoleon to call off this invasion and transfer troops to Germany.
+Villeneuve was reluctant to risk engagement with the British, and this reluctance made Napoleon send Vice-Admiral François Rosily to Cádiz in order to take command of the fleet.
+Rosily was then to sail into the Mediterranean and land troops at Naples before making port at Toulon.
 Villeneuve decided to sail the fleet out before his successor could arrive.
-On 20 October 1805, the fleet was sighted making its way out of harbour by patrolling British frigates and Nelson was informed that they appeared to be heading to the west.
+On 20 October 1805, the fleet was sighted making its way out of harbour by patrolling British frigates, and Nelson was informed they appeared to be heading west.